socheatsok78/MSI-GP62MVR-7RF-OpenCore-EFI/README.md

 ```

 ## :construction: Not-Working
-- Battery (Not showing battery indicator)
+- Battery (Battery is not detected by system)
 - Touchpad `Working` but not showing in `System Preferences` -> `Trackpad`

 ## Troubleshooting